Gwen-of-lynn/SionnachScenes/README.md

 For this project I followed a tutorial from Code Institute for a Task Manager Database and adapted for my own database, styling and project needs.

-For the error pages I used and adaped code from my previous milestone project, [The Essential Oil Database]() which was based on code from [this custom error pages site] (https://flask.palletsprojects.com/en/1.1.x/patterns/errorpages/).
+For the error pages I used and adaped code from my previous milestone project, [The Essential Oil Database]() which was based on code from [this custom error pages site](https://flask.palletsprojects.com/en/1.1.x/patterns/errorpages/).

-The structure of this readme is based on [A Greave’s Picflip and Familyhub readme files] (https://github.com/AJGreaves).
+The structure of this readme is based on [A Greave’s Picflip and Familyhub readme files](https://github.com/AJGreaves).

 ##### Special thanks to:
 Aaron Sinnott, my mentor for this milestone project.